Suleiman bin Abdullah Al Sheikh: Views

-Suleiman was the first Wahhabi cleric noteworthy for introducing a novel approach to Takfir, based on re-conceptualising the works of Ibn Abd al-Wahhab and Ibn Taymiyyah, in the context of Ottoman-Saudi wars.
-He laid the theological instructions for declaring Muslims who did not adhere to Wahhabi beliefs as apostates.
+Suleiman was the first Salafi cleric noteworthy for introducing a novel approach to Takfir, based on re-conceptualising the works of Ibn Abd al-Wahhab and Ibn Taymiyyah, in the context of Ottoman-Saudi wars.
 These treatises would set the foundational principles for the Takfiri discourse of the 19th century ideologues of classical Wahhabism.
-Sulayman's works served as a manual for later Wahhabi scholars to make sense of the major tenets of Muhammad ibn Abd al-Wahhab.
-Based on Sulayman's approach, classical Wahhabi scholars would formulate a novel doctrine of Takfir that expanded beyond the traditional paradigm of early Wahhabis and excommunicated most of the political opponents of the Second Saudi state.
+Sulayman's works served as a manual for later Salafi scholars to make sense of the major tenets of Muhammad ibn Abd al-Wahhab.
+Based on Sulayman's approach, classical Wahhabi scholars would formulate a novel doctrine of Takfir that expanded beyond the traditional paradigm of early salafis and excommunicated most of the political opponents of the Second Saudi state.

 He suggested that true believers should not hesitate to show their hostility against the people having different religious beliefs.
-His view was just a reproduction of the approach that had existed in Islam, particularly among some Kharijite and Shiite groups, since the seventh century which emphasized the difference between true and false religion and banned all interaction with infidels.
-Here, infidels refer to Muslims from different religious traditions.
+His view was just a reproduction of the approach that had existed in Islam, since the seventh century which emphasized the difference between true and false religion and banned all interaction with infidels.
+Here, infidels refer to Muslims from different religious sects.

 The views of Suleiman bin Abdullah were frequently adopted by his cousin, Abdul Rahman bin Hasan, and other religious scholars during the second Saudi State, or Emirate of Najd.
 His views were also used by the Ikhwan leaders in the late 1920s just before their revolt against King Abdulaziz as a justification for their resistance to him.
 King Abdulaziz argued that Suleiman's views should be taken into consideration in the related context and period of time.